Edmund Skellings: Biography

 In 1986, Skellings designed and implemented a microcomputer information system for The Florida House of Representatives and its district offices.
 The system was the first large scale legislative implementation of a token-ring network.
 It was one of the first government systems to utilize electronic mail to transfer documents.

 Skellings became the founding Director of the Florida Center for Electronic Communication at Florida Atlantic University in Fort Lauderdale in 1990.
 There he developed one of the first Master of Fine Arts degrees in Computer Arts in the country.
 The Florida Center for Electronic Communication achieved an international reputation for the quality of its graduate program and the unique form of award-winning animated computer poems Skellings taught his students to create.
 Students wrote their own poems or selected favorite poems on which to base their imagery.
 They recorded the audio of the poem and occasionally collaborated with a musician to create a musical score for their animation.
 The Videography Magazine named the center's supercomputer studio "National Room of the Month".
 Skellings ended up being responsible for bringing over six million dollars to Florida Atlantic University during his time there from 1990 to 2006.

 In 1992, Skellings developed yet another way to teach poetry by generating moving pictures to illustrate ideas in lines of poems.
 They were dubbed "SuperPoems" and presented by the American Film Institute during the National Video Festival.
-Skellings won awards from the New York Film Festival, Chicago FIlm Festival, National Poetry Festival Telly Awards, Berlin Film Festival, and the Image Forum Festivals in Japan.
+Skellings won awards from the New York Film Festival, Chicago Film Festival, National Poetry Festival Telly Awards, Berlin Film Festival, and the Image Forum Festivals in Japan.
 Skellings work became truly global.

 In 2002, Skellings won the Videographer Crystal Award of Excellence for his video disc Word Songs, a surround sound recording of his own poetry and the first collection of 3D animated poetry in the world.
 This was the project which finally fulfilled Skellings early desires for what he wanted out of electronic poetry.

-The Evans Library of the Florida Institute of Technology is currently digitizing Edmund Skellings innovative multimedia archives.
-The project began during the summer of 2009 and completion is expected by summer of 2011.
+The Evans Library of the Florida Institute of Technology contains digitized Edmund Skellings innovative multimedia archives.
+The project began during the summer of 2009.
 The Edmund Skellings Collection contains literary correspondence, reviews of Skellings' poetry and innovative research, publications, lectures, and interviews.

 Dr. Edmund Skellings was appointed a University Professor of Humanities at the Florida Institute of Technology in 2008, where he divided his time writing poetry and promoting programs in the humanities.